splunk/kafka-connect-splunk/README.md

 ### Acknowledgement Parameters
 #### Use Ack
 * `splunk.hec.ack.enabled` -  Valid settings are `true` or `false`.
-When set to `true` the Splunk Kafka Connector will poll event ACKs for POST events before check-pointing the Kafka offsets.
+When set to `true` Splunk Connect for Kafka will poll event ACKs for POST events before check-pointing the Kafka offsets.
 This is used to prevent data loss, as this setting implements guaranteed delivery.
 By default, this setting is set to `true`.
     > Note: If this setting is set to `true`, verify that the corresponding HEC token is also enabled with index acknowledgements, otherwise the data injection will fail, due to duplicate data.
-When set to `false`, the Splunk Kafka Connector will only POST events to your Splunk platform instance.
+When set to `false`, Splunk Connect for Kafka will only POST events to your Splunk platform instance.
 After it receives a HTTP 200 OK response, it assumes the events are indexed by Splunk.
 Note: In cases where the Splunk platform crashes, there may be some data loss.
 * `splunk.hec.ack.poll.interval` - This setting is only applicable when `splunk.hec.ack.enabled` is set to `true`.
 Internally it controls the event ACKs polling interval.
 By default, this setting is 10 seconds.
 * `splunk.hec.ack.poll.threads` - This setting is used for performance tuning and is only applicable when `splunk.hec.ack.enabled` is set to `true`.
 It controls how many threads should be spawned to poll event ACKs.
 By default, it is set to `1`.
     > Note: For large Splunk indexer clusters (For example, 100 indexers) you need to increase this number.
 Recommended increase to speed up ACK polling is 4 threads.